 Public Defenders and Prosecutors

-Public defenders and prosecutors usually work for the federal, state, county, or city governments.
-These lawyers have a few unique circumstances that can affect the number of hours they work.
+Public defenders and prosecutors provide legal services for federal, state, county, or city governments and have unique circumstances that can affect the number of hours they work.
+High-profile cases can require extra hours, and prosecutors and public defenders are paid with the expectation that their lawyer hours per week will be as little as 40 hours.

 Civil Legal Aid Attorney

-Legal aid attorneys work usually work for non-profit organizations.
-They usually accept a smaller fee in exchange for a steady stream of indigent clients.
+Legal aid attorneys work for non-profit organizations and usually accept a smaller fee in exchange for a steady stream of indigent clients.
+Family lawyers in legal aid organizations can file protective orders, oppose evictions, and help clients with collections agencies.
+They usually work the number of hours agreed to unless a case demands more.

 Federal Government Agency Attorney